 Fresh lemon - my day starts with a half lemon in warm water to detoxify and stabilize the body

 Ok, nothing groundbreaking here, but you know what, it all just works, and with no butter necessary.
 It's good to have a few staple, healthy fish dinners at the ready.

 This recipe is crisp and clean with slightly sweet, citrus notes.

 Throw some sautéed spinach or cauliflower rice underneath, and you got yourself an easy and tasty meal.

 And it definitely feels a lot healthier than sitting down and drinking 2 straight glasses of wine!

 Cod in White Wine Lemon Caper Sauce

-- Once the sauce is reduced and the cod nearly cooked through, add the fish to the sauce, turning at about a minute per side.
+Once the sauce is reduced and the cod nearly cooked through, add the fish to the sauce, turning at about a minute per side.
+Add the capers.
 Once cooked through, adjust the seasoning if necessary and serve over spinach, quinoa or cauliflower rice.

 This page contains Affiliate links, but clicking on them will not change the price for you, but will go to help defray the costs of running Tasting Page.
 You can read my Affiliate Policy here.